 Think about the following if grants are not an option.

-Low-Interest Loans: Energy upgrade loans are available through Alabamas HELP Loan Program at 3% annual percentage rate.
+- Low-Interest Loans: Energy upgrade loans are available through Alabama’s HELP Loan Program at a 3% annual percentage rate.

-Payment Plans: Veteran discounts and financing with no interest are provided by a number of window companies.
+- Payment Plans: Veteran discounts and financing with no interest are provided by many window companies.

 Frequently Asked Questions (FAQs)